alanbuzdar/NodeJS-Runtime/Notes/Results.md

 This means setting my old space to 2k instead of 4k actually improved performance.

 no matter what i do with GC settings, kswapd0 comes in at 70 pct.
 Not sure if this means that this many connections just requires that much memory.

+For 250k connections to use my full 4Gb memory, this means each connection takes about 16kb.
+Websocket buffers usually take about 4kb per direction so that would be 8kb.
+With additional overhead for Node, i think this is possible.